ZocoLini/fee/ROADMAP.md

 - [x] Remove the Infix parsing overhead
 - [ ] Study the performance impact of using function in the expressions
 - [ ] Study the possibility of multithreading to improve performance
-- [ ] Extend the operator support to include ~%~, logic, comparison and bitwise
+- [x] Extend the operator support to include %, logic, comparison and bitwise
 - [ ] Support for matrices and vectors

 ## v0.3